 Community Led Plans

-There is no requirement to prepare a plan of any sort but it can be a good way for your community to work together to recognise and realise shared aspirations and to drive actions to make your community a better place to live and work.
+There is no requirement for communities to prepare a plan of any sort but it can be a good way for your community to work together to identify shared aspirations and to drive actions to make your community a better place to live and work.

 Like all plans, community led plans need to be kept up to date and refreshed every 3 -5 years.
+They should be based on sound evidence and thorough community consultation and engagement.
 The preparation of the plan is only the first stage and most often it is the actions that stem from it that have the greatest community impact.

-If your community is interested in pursuing a community led plan approach on Dartmoor contact Jo Rumble, the Communities Officer (firstname.lastname@example.org).
+If your community is interested in pursuing a community led plan on Dartmoor and would like to discuss further please contact Jo Rumble, Communities Officer (email@example.com).